Walt Disney Studios (division): 2010s

 The Walt Disney Company completed its acquisition of Marvel Entertainment in December 2009 for $4.2 billion.
 Disney closed a deal with Paramount Pictures to transfer worldwide marketing and the distribution rights to Marvel's The Avengers and Iron Man 3 in October 2010.

 In May 2011, Disney India and UTV Motion Pictures agreed to co-produce Disney-branded family films, with both companies handling creative function and UTV producing, marketing and distributing the films.

 In August 2011, Disney fired Marvel Studios' marketing department in a restructuring.
 Disney would take over the marketing and distribution of future Marvel titles, beginning with the 2012 release of The Avengers.

 On April 20, 2012, Ross was fired as studio chairman.
 Former Warner Bros. chief Alan Horn was named chairman on May 31, 2012.
 On October 30, 2012, Lucasfilm agreed to be purchased by the Walt Disney Company and a new Star Wars trilogy was announced.
 The deal was finalized on December 21.
 Later on the same day, Disney agreed to have Netflix as its exclusive U.S. television subscription service for first-run Walt Disney Pictures, Walt Disney Animation Studios, Pixar Animation Studios, Marvel Studios and Disneynature feature films starting in 2016, replacing its agreement with Starz that ends in 2015.

 In April 2013, the Walt Disney Studios laid off 150 workers, including staff from its marketing and home entertainment units.
-In July 2013, Disney acquired all of the distribution rights previously held by Paramount for Marvel Studios’ Iron Man, Iron Man 2, Thor and Captain America: The First Avenger.
-In December of that same year, Disney purchased the distribution and marketing rights to future Indiana Jones films from Paramount Pictures.
-Paramount will continue distributing the first four films and receive "financial participation" from the additional films.
+In July 2013, Disney acquired all of the distribution rights previously held by Paramount for Marvel Studios' Iron Man, Iron Man 2, Thor, and Captain America: The First Avenger.
+In December of that same year, Disney purchased the distribution and marketing rights to future Indiana Jones films from Paramount.
+Paramount will continue distributing the first four films and receive "financial participation" from any additional films.
 In March 2015, Iger expanded the studio's smoking and tobacco prohibition to include all films released by the studio—including PG-13 rated films and below—unless such depictions are historically pertinent.
-The studio and Shanghai Media Group Pictures signed a multi-year movie development agreement, before the March 6, 2014 announcement, in which Chinese themes would be incorporated into Disney branded movies.
+The studio and Shanghai Media Group Pictures signed a multi-year movie development agreement, before the March 6, 2014, announcement, in which Chinese themes would be incorporated into Disney-branded movies.

 In August 2015, Marvel Studios was integrated into Walt Disney Studios with president Kevin Feige reporting to Disney studio chief Alan Horn instead of Marvel Entertainment CEO Isaac Perlmutter.
 Perlmutter continued to oversee Marvel Television and Marvel Animation until 2019, in which they were folded back into Marvel Studios.